CutmanCometh/autotab/README.md

 autotab
 =======

 A short javascript shim for enabling auto-tabbing from one input to the next.
+It is written in plain javascript (e.g. library-free).

 This javascript file (autotab.js, found in the public_html folder) provides the following functionality to a web page: